beukueb/myflq/README.md

  - *Stutter buffer*
    The stutters of the smallest allele for a locus are normally not in the database, and could have a negative-length ROI.
 Default value of this buffer is 1 to accomodate that.
 This allows all stutters to be seen as flanking out is performed with a flank 1 repeat unit smaller.
  - *Flankout*
-   If you see a large amount of negative reads in the analysis, or a high abundant unique read with very poor flanks, turn this feature off.
+   If you see a large amount of negative reads (where do you see these?) in the analysis, or a high abundant unique read with very poor flanks, turn this feature off.
 The analysis will then be done between the primers.
 Previously unknown alleles can be discovered this way.
  - *Homopolymers compressed*
    Long homopolymers in the flanks could stutter during PCR.
 This option annotates flanks of loci that were possibly affected by this.
  - *Flankout by alignment*